Healthdirect Free Australian health advice you can count on.

 How is body dysmorphic disorder diagnosed?

-Your doctor will probably ask questions to confirm your condition and how serious it is, and talk about whether you should seek help from a psychologist or other specialist.
+Your doctor will ask questions to understand your condition and how serious it is.

-You should try to talk honestly about your feelings to help your doctor diagnose your illness and work out the best treatment.
+Try to talk honestly about your feelings.
+Being honest and open will help your doctor diagnose your illness and work out the best treatment.

-Body dysmorphic disorder has some features in common with obsessive-compulsive disorder and some eating disorders, so it’s important to answer questions as accurately as you can.
+Body dysmorphic disorder has some features in common with OCD and some eating disorders.
+Answer questions as accurately as you can, even if they don't seem very relevant.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.